Translating psychological, cultural, and symbolic depth into frameworks that support communication, insight, and change.

 Alongside strategy and research work, I write essays exploring chronic illness, grief, gender, symbolic trauma, and the emotional life of Jewish/Israeli identity — published in The Times of Israel, The Daily Trojan, and other platforms.

-My writing carries the same aims as my research: to bridge theory and feeling, and to render the symbolic material of life visible and alive.
+My writing holds the same aim as my research: to bridge theory and feeling, bringing the symbolic material of life into view.

-I’m currently deepening my focus on psychodynamic and trauma-informed modalities, with the long-term goal of integrating this insight into therapeutic practice.
+I’m deepening my focus on psychodynamic and trauma-informed modalities, with the long-term goal of integrating this insight into therapeutic practice — extending my work into contexts that support individuals and communities in navigating the emotional and cultural terrains of trauma, illness, and identity.
+I offer one-on-one reflection sessions that bring these insights to my clients.

-While chronic illness sometimes shapes my pace, it also sharpens my listening — to the emotional undercurrents that matter most.
+While chronic illness shapes my pace, it has also sharpened my listening — to the emotional signals that matter most.

-I find grounding in nature and recharge through quality time with friends and family — ideally with food, laughter, and just the right amount of ridiculousness.
+I find grounding in nature and recharge through time with friends and family — ideally with food, laughter, and a touch of the delightfully absurd.

 If you’d like to collaborate, learn more, or explore shared threads — I’d love to connect.